akhodakivskiy/VimFx/documentation/shortcuts.md

 If you’d like see what VimFx interprets a key stroke as, you can (ab)use the [`m`] command.
 Press `m` followed by your desired key stroke.
-A [notification] will appear, including the interpreted key notation for that key press.
+A [notification] will appear, including the interpreted key notation for that keypress.

 [Ignore keyboard layout]: options.md#ignore-keyboard-layout
 [`m`]: commands.md#marks-m-and-